vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-windows.md

 ![alt text](screenshots/screenshot-windows-connectdifcr.png "Screenshot Windows: checkbox for connecting using different credentials when mapping network drive")

 Enter your user name and password.
-Tick the checkbox "Remember my credentials".
+If you are working on your personal PC or laptop, tick the checkbox "Remember my credentials".
+If you are working on a shared computer, it is better not to tick this checkbox for security reasons.
 Click on the "OK" button.

 ![alt text](screenshots/screenshot-windows-credentials.png "Screenshot Windows: dialog for entering credentials when mapping network drive")